a1722797/EC2017/README.txt

 so the simplest way to build the project is to import it as an eclipse project.

-The main entry point for the program is in ./src/ec2017/ga/tsp/TSPProblem.java When run, the project will load the EA parameters in config.properties and run the algorithm.
+The main entry point for the program is in ./src/TTPSolver.java When run, the project will load the EA parameters in config.properties and run the algorithm.
 This file contains comments describing what options can be configured.
-If you'd like to try the program without waiting days, remove the larger data sets from ./TSP_data.
+Input is taken from the files in ./TTPdata.
 Output will be generated in ./output.